 General consensus in the medical community suggests that patients should expect to shield their scalp from the sun for a minimum of four months after undergoing a hair transplant surgery.

-To learn more about hair loss, the latest medications and the latest techniques in hair restoration and hair transplant surgery, contact Dr. Gabel’s Hair Transplant Oregon office.
-Our team at the Gabel Center look forward to your visit and discussing these matters with you in greater detail.
+To learn more about hair loss, the latest medications, and techniques in hair restoration and hair transplant surgery, please contact our Hair Transplant Portland surgery center today.
+Our team at the Gabel Hair Restoration Center looks forward to your visit and discussing these matters with you in greater detail.